-The group held a portfolio of IP in Hong Kong and the United Kingdom with a fair value of HK\$2,525 million as at 30th June, 2021, representing 31% of the group's total assets as at that date.
+The group held a portfolio of IP in Hong Kong and the United Kingdom with a fair value of HK\$2,364 million as at 30th June, 2022, representing 30% of the group's total assets as at that date.

 In addition, the group owns interests in IP in Hong Kong via joint ventures, which are equity accounted for in the consolidated financial statements.
-The group's share of the joint ventures' net assets totalled HK\$1,515 million as at 30th June, 2021, representing 19% of the group's total assets as at that date.
+The group's interest in joint ventures totalled HK\$2,856 million as at 30th June, 2022, representing 36% of the group's total assets as at that date.
 The IP owned by these joint ventures constituted a significant component of the underlying assets of the joint ventures.